- What every physician needs to know:

 CKIT: CKIT mutations are observed in acral and mucosal melanomas primarily but also in regions with chronic sun damage (5-10%) and less frequently on intermittent sun exposed skin.
 KIT inhibitors have proven to be active in these melanomas when disseminated.

 Genetic mutation analysis may be delayed until treatment is indicated, but in those cases, tissue may not be available.
+Additionally, it may be worth considering genetic mutation analysis in patients with very high-risk disease but no overt metastatic disease.

 What therapies should you initiate immediately i.e., emergently?